Anudorannador/python-executor/README.md

 `pyx` is a local, cross-platform executor for LLM/Agent workflows.
 The main value is NOT “running one-off Python”.
 The main value is generating **re-loadable artifacts** so new LLM sessions can reliably recover context and keep work evidence-based.

+Why use it:

+- Turns debugging/investigations into reproducible, file-based evidence (MANIFEST_IO)
+- Makes incident write-ups and postmortems faster and more consistent
+- Supports both project-specific skills and global reusable templates

 This repo is designed around four repeatable outputs:

 - **Skills**: reusable, file-based rules + references (bootstrap for new sessions)